9999years/daily-report/customization.md

 Definition: `dates.now_hm`

 Description: Outputs the current time in hours/minutes.
-In the future, this will respect `prefs.dates.hours` and output 24-hour time.
+If `prefs.dates.hours` is 24, `now_hm` will output 24-hour times.
 Note that output can always be a constant width with the `fillchar` kwarg set to `' '`, for easy alignment.

 Example output: ` 4:43PM`